michalrus/interview/README.md

 ## Summary

-I hope you’ll forgive me that his initial version took so long.
-As I said, I had to familiarize myself with Cloud Haskell, at the same time helping around the house.
-Before, I’ve only used Akka, but CH is **way** better and more intuitive. :heart:
+I hope you’ll forgive me that this initial version took a little longer.
+As I said, I had to familiarize myself a bit with Cloud Haskell (while not doing this full-time). :smile: Before, I’ve only used Akka, but CH seems better, more intuitive. :heart: